caaravn/gitnotes/README.md

                                                                                                project.json       for .net

--> using maven we are going to build the application code written by developers -> Example after build java code it will generate target folder and .jar file inside in it (target/***.jar)
+-> using maven we are going to build the application code written by developers -> Example after build java code it will generate target folder inside it we have .jar file (target/***.jar)
      This .jar file is called as Artifact/Package

      Same as above for .NET, PYTHON, NODEJS -------> We get .ZIP file.